 Among the causes he supports are: The Link Counseling Center, One River Foundation, Zeitgeist - Atlanta's Interfaith Home for the Spiritually Independent, Trees Atlanta, the Interfaith Community Initiative and the American Foundation for Suicide Prevention.
-Mitch serves on the Board of Zeitgeist.
+Mitch serves on the Board of Zeitgeist-Atlanta.